-- Develop an understanding of their individual and group identity. - Helping others in the school and wider community. - Participate in the wider life of the school. - Use solution focused techniques to resolve conflict.]
+- Develop an understanding of t group identity.

+- Helping others in the school ar

+- Participate in the wider life of

-Spiritual Development
+- Use solution focused technique

-- Sustain their self-esteem in their learning experience. - Develop their capacity for critical and independent thought. - Foster their emotional life and express their feelings. - Reflect on experiences. - Discuss their beliefs, feelings, values and responses to personal experiences. - Form and maintain worthwhile and satisfying relationships.
+Spiritual Development Sustain their self-esteem in their ue of each individual. learning experience. priately to the views of others. • Develop their capacity for critical and independent thought. e with setbacks and learn from Foster their emotional life and express their feelings. ponsibly with consideration for Reflect on experiences. and wrong. • Discuss their beliefs, feelings, values and responses to personal experiences. ronment.
+Form and maintain worthwhile and satisfying relationships.